FIVE MOST SURPRISING FINDS

 U.S. Small Business Administration, Office of Advocacy, 2023

-I can already hear the objection: these behavioral patterns are caused by the structural disadvantages.
-And there is truth in that.
+I can already hear the objection.
+These behavioral patterns are caused by the structural disadvantages.
+There is truth in that.
 When you start with less capital, you have less to spend on accounting software.
 When you were never exposed to a business plan, you do not think to write one.
 The structural and the behavioral are connected.

 But that connection is not an excuse to ignore the behavioral.
-It is a reason to address it directly, with the same urgency and the same resources that we direct toward the structural barriers.
-Because here is the truth that every surviving Black business owner will tell you: the system is unfair, and you still have to be excellent.
-Both things are true simultaneously.
-And pretending otherwise is a luxury that a 35 percent survival rate does not allow.
+It is a reason to address it directly, with the same urgency and the same resources we direct toward the structural barriers.
+Here is the truth every surviving Black business owner will tell you — the system is unfair, and you still have to be excellent.
+Both things are true at the same time.
+Pretending otherwise is a luxury that a 35 percent survival rate does not allow.

 The Strongest Counterargument — and Why the Data Defeats It